What are anticoagulant rodenticides?

 How is anticoagulant rodenticide poisoning treated?

 Early decontamination and treatment decrease the risk for serious toxicity.
-If an anticoagulant rodenticide ingestion occurred within a few hours of treatment, the veterinarian may induce vomiting.
-Inducing vomiting at home in cats should never be attempted because it may cause severe damage to the stomach lining.
-Once vomiting is controlled, activated charcoal may be administered to decrease absorption of the anticoagulant rodenticide by the gastrointestinal tract.
+If an anticoagulant rode ingestion occurred within a few hours of treatment, the veterinarian may induce vomiting.
+Once vomiting is controlled, activated charcoal may be administered to decrease the absorption of anticoagulant rodenticide by the gastrointestinal tract.
 Activated charcoal should only be administered by a veterinarian.
 Otherwise, aspiration into the lungs and life-threatening changes in blood sodium levels may occur.

 The antidote to anticoagulant rodenticide is vitamin K1, a prescription drug.
 This can be given via injection or by mouth to increase the vitamin k1 levels in the body and prevent bleeding.

 Depending upon the timing since ingestion and signs, hospitalized care may be needed.
 Fluids may be administered intravenously.
-Cats developing more serious signs may require intensive therapy as they have an increased risk for death.
-In addition to vitamin K1, blood or plasma transfusions, oxygen therapy, or removal of blood from the chest and/or abdominal cavity may be needed.
-Blood work to monitor blood clotting times, red blood cell and platelet counts are commonly performed.
+Dogs developing more serious signs may require intensive therapy as they have an increased risk for death.
+In addition to vitamin K1, blood or plasma transfusions, oxygen therapy or removal of blood from the chest and/or abdominal cavity may be needed.
+Blood work to monitor blood clotting times, red blood cell counts, and platelet counts are commonly performed.

-What care will my cat require after treatment?
+What care will my dog require after treatment?

 Pet Poison Helpline, an animal poison control center based out of Minneapolis, MN is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
 The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals and exotic species.
 As the most cost-effective option for animal poison control care, Pet Poison Helpline’s fee of $65 per incident includes follow-up consultations for the duration of the poison case.
 Pet Poison Helpline is available in North America by calling 800-213-6680.
 Additional information can be found online at www.petpoisonhelpline.com